Wednesday, November 7

 The Arts Club of Chicago

 During a lively panel discussion, four speakers will consider the dual systems of art and money, and the power and pitfalls present in both in shaping and rebuilding communities.
 The panel will be introduced by curator Monika Szewczyk and moderated by Bruce Heyman, former US Ambassador to Canada.
-Panelists include Zita Cobb, founder and CEO of Shorefast, whose mission is to expand the conversation around how business can engage in community to the benefit of both; Eric Fischl, the world-renowned artist and force behind a series of cultural philanthropy initiatives in Sag Harbour, NY; Irena Haiduk, artist, Northwestern professor and founder of Yugoexport, an ongoing art project that takes form as a corporation modeled after the self-managed factories and experimental clubs of the former Yugoslavia; and artist Faheem Majeed, a South Shore resident who often looks to the material makeup of his neighbourhood and surrounding areas as an entry point into larger questions around civic-mindedness, community activism and institutional racism.
+Panelists include Zita Cobb, founder and CEO of Shorefast, whose mission is to expand the conversation around how business can engage in community to the benefit of both; Irena Haiduk, artist, author and founder of Yugoexport, an economy that takes form as a corporation modeled after the self-managed factories and experimental clubs of the former Yugoslavia; and artist Faheem Majeed, a South Shore resident who often looks to the material makeup of his neighbourhood and surrounding areas as an entry point into larger questions around civic-mindedness, community activism and institutional racism.

 Fogo Island Dialogues is an interdisciplinary conversation series conceived by Fogo Island Arts that brings together leading artists, thinkers, professionals and researchers from a variety of disciplines to address issues of vital contemporary importance.
 Presented for the first time in the US, this edition is one of three North American Dialogues graciously supported by Vicki and Bruce Heyman that aim to highlight progressive ideas, social enterprise, and cultural and community building initiatives.